-- Nettles – the common stinging nettle is also a weed which spreads very, very easily, but it is also a delicious edible plant, with many other uses.
+The common stinging nettle is also a weed that spreads very, very easily, but it is also a delicious edible plant, with many other uses.

 These are just a few examples of some common weeds which spread easily, but which may be beneficial rather than something you don’t want in your garden.

-This brings home that sometimes, weeds are just plants which thrive and spread easily where you live.
-They are not always a negative thing in an organic garden.
-Every organic garden will have weeds – but this can be a very good thing.
+This brings home that sometimes, weeds are just plants that thrive and spread easily where you live.

 Plants that spread easily can make things a lot easier and lower maintenance.